June 10th, 2019 - Current

 Sketch | Milanote | Google Keep | Photoshop | Zeplin

 Shopify is empowering independent business owners everywhere, generating billions in sales every year.
 With award winning support, app store and experts, we’ve set out to help owners all across the world grow and connect with their customers.
 UI Avenue is a small company comprised of developers and designers who've worked at a digital marketing agency for years.
 We’ve set out to capitalize on this platform by building business’ brands by understanding their needs and growing their online presence with a better experience.
 We’ve created a business intelligence app aimed to solve the complexities of google analytics with a helpful data reporting system for business’ that actually make sense of data.
-Problem: Google Analytics is very confusing, Shopify is limiting and provides data without clear purpose.
+Problem: Online retailers need powerful data that can spring board there business' without adding uneccessary complexities.

 Discovering who will use our app meant doing a deep dive into our competition.
 There were two major shopify apps that had five stars with hundreds of reviews.
 Our first competitor had 200+ reviews with a 4.5 rating but their homepage consisted of two columns listing every type of data out there and was a disheveled mess.
 Our next competitor had a stronger dashboard experience, more features, organized site structures and gave users data that they needed in an organized fashion.
 Key features included:

 - User Personas